All Episodes

 Rioters also destroyed random cars for no particular reason.

-An officer, black officer shot and killed an armed man with a lengthy criminal record, carrying an illegal firearm with apparently 23 bullets in it, 13 prior significant arrests.
+This all began, again, an officer, black officer, shot and killed an armed man with a lengthy criminal record, carrying an illegal firearm with apparently 23 bullets in it, 13 prior significant arrests.

 Anyway, I guess, you know, and then you have the new Black Panther leader of Milwaukee.